-Instrument development began with a literature review concerning SMEs' endeavors and outcomes.
-Four researchers developed the instrument and applied its face validity through confirmation with SME entrepreneurs.
+Instrument development began with a literature review of SMEs' endeavors and outcomes.
+Four researchers developed the instrument and conducted face validity through confirmation with SME entrepreneurs.
 The scale used was a 5-point Likert scale ranging from 1 (Strongly Disagree) to 5 (Strongly Agree).
-Resource utilization consisted of five question items, innovation had seven items, and performance had six items.
-For questions regarding government support ("Did you get a government assistance program for your business during the pandemic?") the choices were Yes/No answer, and the respondent wrote down the form of the assistance program received (if any).
+Resource utilization consisted of five items, innovation had seven items, and performance had six items.
+For questions regarding government support ("Did you get a government assistance program for your business during the pandemic?"), the choices were "Yes/No" answer, and the respondent wrote down the form of the assistance program received (if any).
 Meanwhile, for partnerships, respondents determined the extent of collaboration in innovation activities with other parties using a 5-point Likert scale.

 Before starting the full-scale survey, the researchers conducted an instrument pre-test with 30 batik business owners to ensure the ease and consistency of the narratives.
-The pre-test indicated that the instrument was valid and reliable; therefore, we proceeded with the survey.
-The last appendix, Appendix D, presents the measurement of each construct along with its psychometric properties.
+The pre-test indicated that the instrument was valid and reliable; therefore, we proceeded with a survey.
+Appendix D presents the measurement of each construct along with its psychometric properties.